2021 Canadian church burnings: Church burnings and defacing

+St. Kateri Tekakwitha Church in Indian Brook, Nova Scotia, suffered a fire causing damage to the building on June 30, 2021.
+Police described the fire at St. Kateri Tekakwitha Church as "suspicious" and announced an investigation, adding that the church fires in western Canada were "something that our investigators will certainly be aware of when they're conducting this investigation".
+Another fire occurred on June 30, 2021, at St. Jean Baptiste Church in Morinville, Alberta.
+The fire was immediately deemed suspicious by investigators, but no charges have been made in relation to the fire as of 2024.
+The church, which hosted its first service in 1908, was completely destroyed.
+Fundraising by the congregation aimed to support construction on a new church building, to begin in spring 2024 with the goal of completing by Christmas in 2025.
+The destroyed church's bells were recovered and are set to be installed in the new church.

-Two fires on the night of July 1–2 destroyed a Anglican church on native land and damaged another.
+Two fires on the night of July 1–2 destroyed an Anglican church on native land and damaged another.
 The fire that destroyed the abandoned 108-year-old St. Paul's Anglican Church of New Hazelton, British Columbia, was the second suspicious fire at that church in a week; a smaller fire had damaged a door.
-Authorities worried the flames could spark additional wildfires.
-The second fire, also in British Columbia, did significant damage to a portion of the St. Columba Anglican Church in Tofino.
+Authorities expressed concern over the fires, noting the wildfires risk.
+A separate fire, also in British Columbia, damaged a portion of the St. Columba Anglican Church in Tofino.
 A RCMP investigation was launched shortly after what police initially determined to be an "incendiary device" was thrown through the window of St. Patrick Co-Cathedral in Yellowknife, resulting in moderate damage.
-Another Catholic church in Peace River suffered minor damage on July3; the RCMP confirmed the cause was arson.

 The Holy Trinity Roman Catholic Church in Redberry Lake burned to the ground on the afternoon of July 8; this fire was also called "suspicious" by the RCMP.
 On July 9, the Our Lady of Mercy Roman Catholic Church was destroyed by arson.
-The church was located in the Kehewin Cree Nation, south of Bonnyville, and was slated for demolition.
+The church was located in the Kehewin Cree Nation, south of Bonnyville, and was slated for demolition after it was left vacant for "several years".
+A youth was arrested by the Bonnyville RCMP and charged for the arson.
+The local youth was released with a court date set for September 2021 and later convicted for the arson.

-After being attacked in an attempted arson on July14, the Coptic Orthodox Church of St. George in Surrey was destroyed by a fire in the early morning hours of July19.
-No injuries were reported and the RCMP published images of a suspect.
-One woman was later convicted and sentenced to jail time for the attempted July 14 arson, though from her arrest through her trial, no evidence was presented that connected the attempted arson to the discovery of remains around for residential school sites.